mcranium/merfoc/README.md

 ```

 ## Practical example: Reducing artefacts around fluorescent fibers when photographing with UV light (`merfoc_fluo.sh`)
 When merging focus stacks of images from UV light photography there are often artefacts around dust fibers.
 Some dust fibers strongly glow in blue colour when exposed to UV light.
 When a focus stack is merged this can result in artefects which are much larger than the fiber itself.
-By removing the blue colour channel before the focus merging, the artfacts can be minimized.
+By removing the blue colour channel before the focus merging, these artefacts can be minimized.
 The `convert` function of the software suite [Image Magick](https://imagemagick.org/index.php) can do that when given the specific arguments.

 ```bash
 convert image_1 -colorspace RGB \